MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/keyboard-and-mouse-class-drivers.md

 ## Scan code mapper for keyboards

 In Microsoft Windows operating systems, PS/2-compatible scan codes provided by an input device are converted into virtual keys, which are propagated through the system in the form of Windows messages.
-If a device produces an incorrect scan code for a certain key, the wrong virtual key message will be sent.
-This can be fixed by writing a filter driver that analyzes the scan codes generated by firmware and modifies the incorrect scan code to one understood by the system.
+If a device produces an incorrect scan code for a certain key, the wrong virtual key message is sent.
+This issue can be fixed by writing a filter driver that analyzes the scan codes generated by firmware and modifies the incorrect scan code to one understood by the system.
 However, this is a tedious process and can sometimes lead to severe problems, if errors exist in the kernel-level filter driver.

 Windows 2000 and Windows XP include a new Scan Code Mapper, which provides a method that allows for mapping of scan codes.
 The scan code mappings for Windows are stored in the following registry key: